2011 Tax Related Budget Proposals

 Where the recipient is obliged to spend at least one night way from his/her usual place of residence on business and the accommodation to which that allowance or advance relates is in the Republic and the allowance or advance is granted to pay for—

-- meals and incidental costs, an amount of R276 per day is deemed to have been expended;
+- meals and incidental costs, an amount of R286 per day is deemed to have been expended;

-- incidental costs only, an amount of R85 for each day which falls within the period is deemed to have been expended
+- incidental costs only, an amount of R88 for each day which falls within the period is deemed to have been expended

-Where the accommodation to which that allowance or advance relates is outside the Republic, the daily amount deemed to have been expended is available on the SARS website.
+Where the accommodation to which that allowance or advance relates is outside the Republic, a specific amount per country is deemed to have been expended.
+Details of these amounts are published on the SARS website under Legal & Policy / Legislation / Regulations and Government Notices / Income Tax Act, 1962

 Rates per kilometer which may be used in determining the allowable deduction for business travel, where no records of actual costs are kept.